SilasMarvin/wasmind/actors/assistant/README.md

 The Assistant Actor maintains a state machine with the following states:

+### `WaitingForAllActorsReady`
+**Initial state** - Waiting for all actors in the scope to be ready before accepting any input.
+- **Triggers**: `AllActorsReady` broadcast message from the system
+- **Transitions to**:
+  - `WaitingForSystemInput` if LiteLLM base URL is available
+  - `WaitingForLiteLLM` if no base URL is available
+- **Use cases**: System startup coordination, ensuring all actors are initialized

 ### `WaitingForSystemInput`
-**Initial state** - Waiting for system messages, with optional user interruption.
+Waiting for system messages, with optional user interruption.
 - **Fields**:
   - `required_scope: Option<String>` - Only accept messages from specific scope if set
   - `interruptible_by_user: bool` - Whether user messages can interrupt this wait